-Keep your mouth fresh and healthy with brushing is a very important part of our daily routine as we all love to start our day with freshness, right?
+Keeping your mouth fresh and healthy with brushing is a very important part of our daily routine as we all love to start our day with freshness, right?
 Many of us believe that it is required just for fresher breath and whiter smile.
-But NO, it’s necessary for our overall health.
+But NO, it’s also necessary for our overall health.
 Our daily brushing removes plaque and helps you prevent tooth decay and gum disease.
 Do you know how to brush your teeth properly?
 What are the things you should take care of?
 What are the mistakes you are making and need to avoid?
 Here we have got you covered.

 Here are 8 Mistakes That You Should Avoid While Brushing

 Are You Following the Right Habit of Brushing?
-It is essential to follow the right technique to brushing teeth.
+It is essential to follow the right technique of brushing teeth.
 Check with us whether you are following the right one or not.

 1. Brushing Too Hard

 Are you brushing your teeth aggressively?
 Be gentle, please.
 It can damage your teeth and gums and lead to teeth sensitivity.
 Brush your teeth gently that prevent damage to your enamel.

-2. Brushing Your Teeth More Than Two Minutes
+2. Brushing Your Teeth For More Than Two Minutes

-How long you brush your teeth is also matters and many of us ignore this thing, especially children.
+How long you brush your teeth also matters and many of us ignore this thing, especially children.
 Dentists recommend two minutes for a tooth brushing session.
 Don’t do it more than that.

 3. Brushing More Than 2 Times a Day

-Most dentists suggest that you should brush at least twice a day but no more than that.
+Most dentists suggest that you should brush at least twice a day but not more than that.
 The best time is in the morning and the night before bed.
 Don’t brush your teeth immediately after eating an acidic meal, wait for at least 30 minutes.

 4. Not Replacing Your Toothbrush Regularly